auth0/docs/webapi.md

             });
         }

+> See the [User Profile](user-profile) document for details on the object returned.

 ###4.
 Securing the Web API

 Auth0 will also give you a JSON Web Token which has been signed with your client secret.
 You should send this token in the `Authorizaton` header of your AJAX calls and validate it on the Web API.
-To do that, we created a simple package that will provide the JSON Web Token validation.
-Execute the following on the Nuget Package Manager Console
+To accomplish this, we created a simple nuget package that will provide the JSON Web Token validation.

+####Run the following command on the Nuget Package Manager Console:

     Install-Package WebApi.JsonWebToken

-Add the following on the `Register` method of `WebApiConfig.cs`:
+####Add the following code snippet on the `Register` method of `WebApiConfig.cs`:

     config.MessageHandlers.Add(new JsonWebTokenValidationHandler()
     {